bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 then the router will generate the path `/patients/17`.
 This reduces the brittleness of your view and makes your code easier to understand.
 Note that the id does not need to be specified in the route helper.

-Resource Routing: the Rails Default
+Resource Routing: the Quails Default
 -----------------------------------

 Resource routing allows you to quickly declare all of the common routes for a given resourceful controller.
 Instead of declaring separate routes for your `index`, `show`, `new`, `edit`, `create`, `update` and `destroy` actions, a resourceful route declares them in a single line of code.

 ### Resources on the Web

-Browsers request pages from Rails by making a request for a URL using a specific HTTP method, such as `GET`, `POST`, `PATCH`, `PUT` and `DELETE`.
+Browsers request pages from Quails by making a request for a URL using a specific HTTP method, such as `GET`, `POST`, `PATCH`, `PUT` and `DELETE`.
 Each method is a request to perform an operation on the resource.
 A resource route maps a number of related requests to actions in a single controller.

-When your Rails application receives an incoming request for:
+When your Quails application receives an incoming request for:

 ```
 DELETE /photos/17